 4. Updating Your Healthcare Provider

-Your doctor can download your CGM data and analyze them during your visit to provide you with better care.
-Whether it’s minor changes in your lifestyle or adjustments in your insulin dosage, your glucose trends can be rather useful.
+Your doctor can download and analyze your CGM data during your visit to provide better care.
+Whether minor lifestyle changes or insulin dosage adjustments, your glucose trends can help your doctor make such critical decisions.

 Who Benefits From Using a Continuous Glucose Monitor?